 TikTok

 Tiktok has taken the music industry by storm.
 It is a giant hub for new music and the promotion possibilities are endless.
-Hashtags work (again) as mini-forums, but they are much more beloved on this platform than on Instagram and Twitter.
-Every single hashtag has a page full of videos both popular and recent, so you might get a lot of views if you’re using the right hashtags.
+Hashtags work (again) when you use them well, but they are much more beloved on this platform than on Instagram and Twitter.
+TikTok truly is all about the hashtag and every single one has a page full of videos both popular and recent, so you might get a lot of views if you’re using the right hashtags.
 If a hashtag is trending, you will want to create a video that fits that niche and post it ASAP – as people will be scrolling through the hashtag for hours.
+Unlike Instagram, TikTok hashtags are best when used quickly and in conjunction with existing trends, rather than being used with the idea that people will stumble upon them later.

 Using the Discover tab is essential in seeing what hashtags are trending.
 Quick tip: Combine trending, popular, and niche hashtags to increase both visibility and awareness.